robotsorcerer/robotsorcerer.github.io/_posts/2018-07-31-NeuroAdapt.md

 The most successful severely nonlinear model estimators of today are deep learning models, often trained with back-propagation.
 Given the intractability of the solvability of nonlinear control problems (e.g. with the Hamilton-Jacobi-Bellman equation), deep networks have found use as efficient function approximators that compactly parameterize high-dimensional control laws(e.g. in deep reinforcement learning).
 However, these deep neuro-estimators and neuro-controllers lack formal robustness and stability guarantees.
 These methods have the following drawbacks, namely:

-	-- they place an emphasis on depth (hence their capacity for large memory consumption) rather than sparsity, making them over-parameterized systems, that are very sensitive to noise and disturbance;
+	+ they place an emphasis on depth (hence their capacity for large memory consumption) rather than sparsity, making them over-parameterized systems, that are very sensitive to noise and disturbance;

-	--  being black boxes, they lack stabilizing guarantees in trained policies so that trained deep neuro-controllers are often unstable and exhibit brittleness in the real-world [4]
+	+  being black boxes, they lack stabilizing guarantees in trained policies so that trained deep neuro-controllers are often unstable and exhibit brittleness in the real-world [4]

-	-- they place an overwhelming emphasis on memorization of static dataset  as opposed to adaptability and analyzability as new data samples become available;
+	+ they place an overwhelming emphasis on memorization of static dataset  as opposed to adaptability and analyzability as new data samples become available;

-	--  so far, neuro-adaptive control methods that guarantee Lyapunov stability have not been applied to the class of problems where the curse-of-dimensionality is a challenge[7].
+	+  so far, neuro-adaptive control methods that guarantee Lyapunov stability have not been applied to the class of problems where the curse-of-dimensionality is a challenge[7].

+### My research propagandings :)

 Therefore, to achieve adaptive systems' original goals, we must revisit these persisting problems and devise sparse, adaptive neuro-estimators, and neuro-control laws.